-IFCI was founded in 2014 to advance the study of humor and laughter.
-Our goal is to understand how humor works and uncover ways to effectively use it to connect people with each other and point out absurdities.
+IFCI is an artist-led research group founded in 2014 to advance the study of humor and laughter.
+Our experiments fuse humor, science, design, technology, and, of course, humans.
+Our goal is to understand how humor works, uncover ways to effectively use it to connect people with each other, and point out absurdities.

 We believe humor breaks down barriers and brings people together; is a useful tool for changing thought and behavior; can spotlight corruption and help to correct social, economic, and political misalignments; and is under applied so comedy skills should be made available to all.